domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Eyesore
 Fall through the cracks
 Feed the beast
+Fill a gap
+Fill a need
 Finger on the pulse
 Finger on the trigger
 Front-end
 Full circle
 FYI only
 Game changing
+Gap analysis
 Get down to brass tacks
 Get out of a rut
 Get the ball rolling